Editorial Board and Contributors

 Reporter and Assistant Editor

-Amenah is an editor and copywriter in her hometown of Cairo, Egypt.
-She holds an MA in Publishing Studies from Oxford Brookes, and has held editorial positions at multiple Egypt-based publications, such as AUC Press and Mada Masr.
+Amenah is a reporter and assistant editor in her hometown of Cairo, Egypt.
+She holds a graduate degree in Publishing Studies from Oxford Brookes, and has held editorial and writing positions at multiple Egypt-based publications, such as AUC Press, Mada Masr, and Enterprise News.
 Amenah hopes to use her experience to help reshape the publishing industry.

 Dr David Devanny